Simmonds scores 2 goals to lead Flyers past Avalanche 4-0

 Weal, playing in his fifth game of the season and 19th of his career, scored his first NHL goal with a nifty deflection from the side of the net of Radko Gudas' shot 7:16 into the second period.

-Colorado coach Jared Bednar challenged the goal, claiming the officials missed an offside call, but the goal was confirmed after a video review.
+Bednar challenged the goal, claiming the officials missed an offside call, but the goal was confirmed after a video review.

+''We've been working hard as a team and haven't had the results,'' Giroux said. ''It's been frustrating.''

 Colorado had some scoring chances in the period, but Mason denied Mikko Rantanen's penalty shot just over five minutes into the period and then stopped Jarome Iginla, who got in on Mason alone after defenseman Mark Streit's giveaway.